States Most Supportive of People in Poverty

 • Federal Rental Assistance per Capita: Full Weight (~4.00 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, National Center for Education Statistics, National Education Association, Campaign for Free College Tuition, Internal Revenue Service, Urban Institute, National Council of State Legislatures, National Partnership for Women and Families, U.S. Department of Agriculture, Medicaid.gov, Kaiser Family Foundation, Council for Community and Economic Research, National Low Income Housing Coalition and Center on Budget and Policy Priorities.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Internal Revenue Service, U.S. Department of Agriculture, National Center for Education Statistics, National Education Association, Campaign for Free College Tuition, Urban Institute, National Council of State Legislatures, National Partnership for Women and Families, Medicaid.gov, Kaiser Family Foundation, Council for Community and Economic Research, National Low Income Housing Coalition and Center on Budget and Policy Priorities.

 Was this article helpful?